 Spouses of full time students and members of the seminary staff may audit classes without charge provided there is room in the class and they have registered with the Registrar.
 Spouses of full-time students also qualify for special for-credit tuition benefits.

-Others, provided there is room in the class, may audit courses after paying the required auditing fee.
+All others may audit courses after paying the required auditing fee.